MAPPA MUNDI

 Kimble, George H. T, ed.
 The Catalan World Map of the R.

-Bibliotheca Estense at Modena.
-Royal Geographical Society
+Bibliotheca Estense at Modena

 Reproductions of Early Manuscript Maps, 2.
 London: Royal